-When placing hands on the thighs or knees, Gyan Mudra can be done either with palms facing up, or palms facing down.
+When placing hands on the thighs or knees, this mudra can be done either with palms facing up, or palms facing down.

 When palms face down, it is often also called Chin Mudra, the Mudra of Consciousness.
 And when palms face up, it is called Gyan Mudra.

-(Note: There are different variations around the names of Gyan (or Jñana) Mudra and Chin Mudra.
-Some teachers call this mudra Gyan Mudra when your palms are up, others when they are down.
+(Note: There are different variations around the names of Gyan (or Jñana) and Chin Mudras.
+Some teachers call it Gyan Mudra when your palms are up, others when they are down.
 Some speak of Chin Mudra when the palms are up and Gyan when they are down.
 For this article I based the info on Indu Arora’s extensive work on mudras, in which Gyan Mudra = Palms up and Chin Mudra = Palms down).
 Just know you’ll find the same mudra called differently).